Security requirements for contracting with the Government of Canada

 Training and webinars for organizations bidding and working on government contracts with security requirements.

-Tools and reference sheets designed to help you navigate the processes and comply with the requirements of Public Services and Procurement Canada's Contract Security Program.
+Tools to help your organization navigate the screening processes and comply with the requirements of Public Services and Procurement Canada's Contract Security Program.

 Get news about changes to government contract security requirements from Public Services and Procurement Canada's Contract Security Program.